Angela Luna, BFA Fashion ’16, Designs Solutions for Refugees

-“I want to make clothing that does something, as opposed to making clothing that’s beautiful or just to be worn,” says Luna, who created her collection Design for Difference to help Syrian asylum seekers on their journey to find peace.
+“I want to make clothing that does something, as opposed to making clothing that’s beautiful or just to be worn,” says Luna, who created her collection, Design for Difference, to help Syrian asylum seekers on their journey to find peace.
 “Trying to solve problems and be relevant to the fashion market was a major challenge, but it worked out in the end.”

-Luna, Fashion Design ’16, who was named Womenswear Designer of the Year at the 2016 Parsons Benefit, embodies the school’s commitment to using design for social good.
+Luna, BFA Fashion Design ’16, who was named Womenswear Designer of the Year at the 2016 Parsons Benefit, embodies the school’s commitment to using design for social good.
 She has earned praise from the fashion world and proved that designers can do more than just make beautiful clothes —they can change lives.
 She received an enthusiastic response when she presented her pieces to the United Nations Global Compact Leaders Summit, and she will present her collection at the UN Nexus Youth Summit later this month.

 Luna was inspired to help Syrian refugees after watching a video of their perilous journey across the Aegean Sea to Europe.
-Even though she’s a fashion designer, Luna knew she could use her experience and expertise to address an urgent issue facing millions of people.
+Even though she’s a fashion designer, Luna believed she could use her experience and expertise to address an urgent issue facing millions of people.

 “Angela really challenged the fashion system, designing something that was both beautiful and addressed a complex issue,” said Yvonne Watson, associate dean of the School of Fashion.